Coleridge-Initiative/big-data-and-social-science/docs/01-ChapterIntro.md

 ---

+Any attempt to create a data infrastructure must confront the fact that relevant data (e.g., funding agency R and D awards, educational institution outcome data, research publications) are currently drawn from disparate sources, using widely differing methodologies and approaches.
+Thus, building a coherent data infrastructure is particularly challenging.
+Inputs, outputs and outcomes are not currently generated or combined in a systematic fashion.
+The development of consistent and reliable answers to stakeholder requests requires the use of common data sources and standardized methodologies for data cleaning and analysis.

+The approach used in this book is to use new digital technologies to capture the data needed to understand and demonstrate the broad scientific, social, economic, and workforce results of Federal Science and Technology investments.
+Research institutions are developing structured information architectures to capture current and more accurate information about the interests, activities, and accomplishments of their scholars.
+An increasing volume and variety of research outputs, such as publications, patents, and datasets, are accessible in digital form, and are harvested via services such as Citeseer, Google Scholar, and Microsoft Academic Search.
+Increasingly accurate methods exist for reliably attributing research products to researchers, a nontrivial task due to considerable ambiguity in author names [@han2004two, @smalheiser2009author, @li2014disambiguation, @kim2016inventor].

+Once relevant data are available digitally, there are many ways in which modern technologies can be used to analyze them; in the book we use three main examples.
+The first is to use natural language processing to describe **what** research is being done, using proposal and award text to identify the research topics in a portfolio.
+The second is to use administrative records to describe **who** is doing the research (and **with whom**).
+The third is to use CVs and other sources of data to describe **what results** the funding has generated.

 Responding to this policy imperative is a tall order, because it involves using all the social science and computer science tools available to researchers.
-The new digital technologies can be used to capture the links between the inputs into research, the way in which those inputs are organized, and the subsequent outputs [@weinberg2014science; @zolas2015wrapping].
+The new digital technologies can be used to capture the links between the inputs into research, the way in which those inputs are organized, and the subsequent outputs [@weinberg2014science, @Lane2018].
 The social science questions that are addressable with this data infrastructure include the effect of research training on the placement and earnings of doctoral recipients, how university trained scientists and engineers affect the productivity of the firms they work for, and the return on investments in research.
-Figure
-\@ref(fig:fig2) provides an abstract representation of the empirical approach that is needed: data about grants, the people who are funded on grants, and the subsequent scientific and economic activities.
+Figure \@ref(fig:fig2) provides an abstract representation of the empirical approach that is needed: data about grants, the people who are funded on grants, and the subsequent scientific and economic activities.

 First, data must be captured on what is funded, and since the data are in text format, computational linguistics tools must be applied